Investing for dummies 2022: Embrace Disasters

 Bearish sentiment is rising.

-Bearish sentiment was at a multiyear low back in Jan of this year; in fact, based on those sentiment readings the current pullback is minor.
-It is easy to get drawn into the “hysteria” and forget just how far this market has risen; it is taking a well-deserved breather.
+Bearish sentiment reached a multiyear low in January of this year.
+Based on those sentiment readings, the current pullback is relatively minor.
+It’s crucial to resist getting caught up in the “hysteria” and remember how far this market has risen; it is merely taking a well-deserved breather.

 DOW industrials are not going to crash